FairwindsOps/insights-docs/docs/configure/integrations/pagerduty.md

 * Navigate to your Organization in Fairwinds Insights
 * Click on “Automation”
 * Click “Create Custom Rule”
 * Configure the context of the rule.
-Learn more about Automation Rule configuration here: https://insights.docs.fairwinds.com/configure/policy/rules/#automation-rules
+Learn more about [Automation Rule configuration here](/configure/policy/rules/#automation-rules)
 * Inside the Automation Rule scripting area, you can use the `createPagerDutyIncident` function to create incidents.
-You can see [details for this function here](/configure/policy/rules#integrations)
+You can see [details for this function here](/configure/policy/rules#pagerduty-incidents)

 ### Example
 ```js